primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 # Tracing

-Using Primero's **Tracing** functionality, users can perform searches on behalf of parents or guardians looking for unaccompanied or separated children.
+Depending on your deployment, you may have access to Primero's **Tracing** records and forms.
+This functionality enables certain users to record Tracing Requests on behalf of parents or guardians looking for unaccompanied or separated children.

 ## Consent for Tracing

-**IMPORTANT NOTE**: Cases will only appear as potential matches for tracing request if they have provided consent for tracing.
+**IMPORTANT NOTE**: Cases will only appear as potential matches for tracing requests if they have provided consent for tracing.
 Users can record a case's consent to take part in tracing by filling out the tracing consent field in the "Data Confidentiality" form.
 This field is pictured below.

 ![](/img/v2/tracing-consent.png)

 ## Tracing Requests

-If your user is configured for tracing activities, you should have access to **Tracing Requests**, and you should see the "Tracing Requests" link in the navigation bar at all times.
+If your user is configured for basic tracing activities, you should have access to *Tracing Requests* in the Navigation Menu.
+If you click on this link, you will see a list of all the tracing requests you have access to.
+This is called the Tracing Request List.
+Click NEW to begin tracing.

 ![](/img/v2/tracing-list.png)

-If you click on this link, you will see a list of all the tracing requests you have access to.
-Click "New Tracing Request" to begin tracing.

 First, you will fill out the "Inquirer" form.
 This contains information on the parent or guardian who has initiated tracing.
 Primero will use much of the information in this form to search against information recorded about family members in each case's "Family Details" subform entries.
 So, for instance, if a child's father, named "Ibrahim," is the inquirer, Primero will search for cases with a family member whose relationship to the child is recorded as "Father", and whose name is "Ibrahim."